Analox has picked the RFMA Gives charity to work with in 2023. Read more here.

 A portable, personal safety monitor for both carbon dioxide (CO2) enrichment and oxygen (O2) enrichment and depletion.

-Multi Gas solution
+Multi Gas Solution

 If you are using multiple gases within Modified Atmosphere Packaging (MAP) or are looking for a dual gas analyzer in your brewery, look no further.

-If you need a simple, ready to install and cost-effective gas safety monitor - we’ve got you covered.
-The Ax60+ is easy to install and already programmed for your local regulations.
+If you need a simple, ready to install and cost-effective gas safety monitor – we’ve got you covered.

 The DOM can be retro fitted to any existing Ax60+ installations and provides real-time monitoring of the Ax60+ and communicates with customers remote systems such as a Building Management System (BMS).